 Can tooth abscess or tooth infection spread through out the mouth and jaw?

 In some cases, the tooth infection / tooth abscess has become so large, that the dentist or doctor may need to drain the pus out from the abscessed area.
-This is usually done by making an incision into the gum area, and draining the pus out.
+This is usually done by making an incision into the gum area and draining the pus out.
 After draining, the dentist or doctor will clean out the area and perhaps provide some antibiotics.
 By extracting the tooth, it can allow some drainage as well to occur.

 With our site, we want to discuss and hear about your Dental Story on here - can go ahead and blog in the Post My Dental Story of the DentalChat section.
 We do network with local dentists and dental professionals.
 Also, with online dental bloggers that want to share interesting local dental info online.
-DentalChat is an leading dental platform looking to help people become better informed about dental care.
+DentalChat is a leading dental platform looking to help people become better informed about dental care.

 loading your info...